 System software specific to the target platform, composed of firmware, bootloader and the operating system, as well as the Xen type-1 hypervisor when building an EWAOL distribution with hardware virtualization support.
-Note that this system software is not directly developed as part of the EWAOL project, but is instead integrated from the meta-arm, meta-arm-bsp, and meta-virtualization Yocto layers in order to provide an example EWAOL reference stack on the N1SDP hardware target platform.
+Note that this system software is not directly developed as part of the EWAOL project, but is instead integrated from the meta-arm, meta-arm-bsp, and meta-virtualization Yocto layers.